Sergey Kuryokhin: Biography

+Early life

+Sergey Kuryokhin was born in Murmansk into a military family.
+He began piano lessons at the age of 4.
+His school years were spent in Evpatoria, Crimea.
+His family moved to Leningrad in 1971 following his high-school graduation.
+He was admitted to the Mussorgsky Music School at the Leningrad Conservatory, but was expelled soon after for chronic absenteeism.

+Career

 Kuryokhin began his performing career as a piano and keyboard player with a school band in Leningrad.
 After playing with professional jazz bands, as well as popular rock musicians, Kuryokhin went through several stages in his career and eventually became one of the most recognisable names and faces in Russia during the 1980s and 1990s.

 By the end of his life, he had emerged as an avant-garde film composer, performance artist, and film actor.
 Outside Russia, he is primarily known as a jazz and experimental musician, through his works released since 1981 on UK's Leo Records, as well as his concert tours with Pop-Mechanics.
-He also contributed to several Aquarium albums, including Triangle, Taboo, and Radio Africa.
+He also contributed to several Aquarium albums, including Triangle, Taboo, and Radio Africa, and was also a frequent collaborator to the band Strannye Igry.

+In 1986, Kuryokhin and others from the St. Petersburg musical scene were featured in the PBS documentary "Comrades III: All That Jazz".
+Scenes featuring Kuryokhin from this documentary were featured in Adam Curtis' 2022 documentary "TraumaZone".

 His work in film includes starring in and composing music for Two Captains 2, a comedic pseudo-documentary about World War I, composing the soundtrack to the neo-noir Russian horror film Mister Designer, and playing the lead role in Dude - Water Winner.

 Kuryokhin shot to fame after creating one of the first popular media viruses in the Russian media.
-It was one of his semi-improvised acts of performance art, broadcast live on Russian television in May 1991.
 As a guest on the popular talk show Fifth Wheel, Kuryokhin provided "proof" that Lenin was a mushroom.
+This semi-improvised satirical act of performance art was broadcast live on Russian television in May 1991.

 During the 1990s, Kuryokhin was a board member of the St. Petersburg City Council for Culture and Tourism.
 In 1995 Kuryokhin joined the National Bolshevik Party.

+In 1996, Kuryokhin founded the record label Long Arms Records (Длинные Руки Рекордс) alongside Nick Dmitriev (1955–2004).
+Following Kuryokhin's death, a commemorative live album Without Kuryokhin by Kenny Millions and Otomo Yoshihide was released on this label.

 Death

-He died of a rare heart condition, cardiac sarcoma, aged 42 in 1996, and was laid to rest in the Komarovo Cemetery, near the tomb of Anna Akhmatova.
+He died of a rare heart condition, cardiac sarcoma, aged 42 in 1996.

+Personal life

+Kuryokhin was married twice.
+His first marriage in 1972, which bore him a daughter, lasted only a few years.
+In 1982, he met Anastasia ("Nastia"), a student at the Faculty of Geography of Leningrad State University.
+In 1984 they had a daughter, Elizaveta, and in 1994, their son Fyodor.

+Elizaveta Kuryokhina died in 1998, at the age of 14 after an overdose of sleeping pills.
+She is laid to rest near her father in Komarovo Cemetery, St. Petersburg.